Client Authentication Certificates

 Step 5

-The point of installing the certificate is to allow you to access a certain website.
-Use Safari to go to that website now.
-You can either follow the link provided by your system administrator, or type the URL of the website into Safari’s Address Bar and press Enter.
+And using Safari go to that website now.
+You can either follow the link provided by your system administrator, or type the address of the website into Safari’s Address Bar and press Enter.

 Step 6